Chirag-ahir/JAVA-All-Basic/README.md

 =========================ARRAYDEQUE===================

-Unlike Queue, we can add or remove elements from both sides.
+Unlike Queue, we can add or remove elements from both sides.<br>
-Null elements are not allowed in the ArrayDeque.
+Null elements are not allowed in the ArrayDeque.<br>
-ArrayDeque is not thread safe, in the absence of external synchronization.
+ArrayDeque is not thread safe, in the absence of external synchronization.<br>
-ArrayDeque has no capacity restrictions.
+ArrayDeque has no capacity restrictions.<br>
-ArrayDeque is faster than LinkedList and Stack.
+ArrayDeque is faster than LinkedList and Stack.<br>

 =======================HASHMAP======================